Mary Ejercito: Health problems

 Ejercito's health began to decline during her son's six-year incarceration; the ousted President would occasionally be granted furloughs to visit his ailing mother.
 In 2007, Ejercito was confined at the San Juan Medical Center, and rumours spread that she was near death.
 On September 12, 2007, Estrada was convicted by the Sandiganbayan (a special appellate collegial court) of plunder charges and sentenced to reclusión perpetua.
 One month later, he withdrew his appeal and instead sought for a presidential pardon.
 Among the reasons cited for the request, which was granted, was Ejercito's "delicate condition".

-On May 2, 2008, Ejercito celebrated her 102nd birthday from her sickbed.
+On May 2, 2008, Ejercito celebrated her 103rd birthday from her sickbed.
 She had been confined to hospital and attached to an artificial respirator since August 2007 and would remain so until death.

 On December 12, 2008, a spokesperson for former President Estrada reported that Ejercito was in critical condition and needed resuscitation, but her physicians announced later that day that her condition had since stabilised.

 Death

 Ejercito died on January 13, 2009, at San Juan Medical Center in San Juan, Metro Manila, from a heart seizure and stomach aneurysm.
-Former President Joseph Estrada and his six surviving siblings, namely Pilarica, Paulino (who died eight months later in September of the same year), Patrocinio, Marita, Connie and Jesus, were at her side when she died, as were also several of her grandchildren, great and great-great-grandchildren as well.
+Former President Joseph Estrada and his six surviving siblings, namely Pilarica, Paulino (who died eight months later in September of the same year), Patrocinio, Connie, Marita, and Jesus, were at her side when she died, as were also several of her grandchildren, great and great-great-grandchildren as well.